Sanix-Darker/ziim/README.md

 <img src="./images/logo.png" width="100" align="center" />

-# Zeus
+# Ziim

 Never open a Browser-tab again, copy/Paste your error/Exception to find available solutions online randomly!\
-Zeus will handle everything for you, directly in the CLI after catching an error!\
+Ziim will handle everything for you, directly in the CLI after catching an error!\
 **AMAZING RIGHT ?**

 ## DEMO